fernandrone/awesome-tech-content/README.md

   Names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)
   · _Patrick McKenzie_ · Article

-    This is just to good to not be here.
+    This is just too good to not be here.
 Names are messy, and very likely _any_ assumption you make about them is wrong.
 I remember about it every time I have to type my name in an Airline's website and it doesn't fit.